Withnail and I: Legacy

-The film is routinely regarded as being among the finest British films ever made, and its influence has been cited by several filmmakers as directly inspiring their work, among them Shane Black's The Nice Guys, James Ponsoldt's The End of the Tour, Todd Sklar's Awful Nice, Jay and Mark Duplass's Jeff, Who Lives at Home, John Bryant's The Overbrook Brothers, David Gordon Green's Pineapple Express, Alexander Payne's Sideways, and Tom DiCillo's Box of Moonlight.
+It is widely regarded as being one of the greatest British films ever made, and its influence has been cited by several filmmakers as directly inspiring their work, among them Shane Black's The Nice Guys, James Ponsoldt's The End of the Tour, Todd Sklar's Awful Nice, Jay and Mark Duplass's Jeff, Who Lives at Home, John Bryant's The Overbrook Brothers, David Gordon Green's Pineapple Express, Alexander Payne's Sideways, and Tom DiCillo's Box of Moonlight.

 In 1999, the British Film Institute voted Withnail and I the 29th greatest British film of all time.
 In 2001, Withnail and I was ranked 38th in Channel 4's 100 Greatest Films poll.
 In 2008, the film was ranked number 118 in Empire's 500 Greatest Films of All Time list.
-A 2009 poll by The Guardian among film critics and filmmakers voted it the second best British film of the last 25 years.
+A 2009 poll by The Guardian among film critics and filmmakers voted it the second best British film of the previous 25 years.
 In 2011, Time Out London named it the seventh-greatest comedy film of all time.
 In a 2014 poll, readers of Empire voted Withnail and I the 92nd greatest film.

+Sleddale Hall, filming site of Monty's cabin, is still a common place of pilgrimage for Withnail and I aficionados.

 In 2016, Games Radar voted Withnail and I the 16th greatest comedy film of all time.
 In a 2017 poll of 150 actors, directors, writers, producers and critics for Time Out magazine, the film was ranked the 15th best British film ever.
 The line "We want the finest wines available to humanity, we want them here and we want them now", delivered by Richard E. Grant as Withnail, was voted the third favourite film one-liner in a 2003 poll of 1,000 film fans.